hexagontruth/minhalma/README.md

 - `units`: Set number of units.
 Defaults to triangular fill `size * (size + 1) / 2` (e.g. 2 -> 3, 3 -> 6, 4 -> 10).
 Can be overfilled, but do not set to more than half the outer row width with all six players enabled, or units will be overwritten.
 - `players`: String indicating player types.
 Omitted trailing characters will leave those players disabled, while any characters > 6 will be ignored.
     - 0: Disabled
-    - 1: Human
+    - 1: Computer
-    - 2: Computer
+    - 2: Human
 - `depth`: AI parameter for max search depth.
-Default is 7, for one full rotation with all players.
+Default is 6, for one full rotation with all players.
 - `skip`: AI parameter representing score differential threshold at which a move will be discarded without further exploration.
 A lower number substantially increases speed on large boards.
 Numbers above ~5 are effectively meaningless.
 (Default is 1.)
 - `bonus`: AI parameter representing move score incentive for farthest back unit.
 (Default is 2.)

 Some examples:

-- `?size=2&units=6&players=1002`: A two-player game, human v.
+- `?size=2&units=6&players=2001`: A two-player game, human v.
 AI, where each side has six units.
-- `?size=1&units=2`: A three-player game on a ridiculously small board where each player has two pieces.
+- `?size=1&units=2`: A six-player game on a ridiculously small board where each player has two pieces.
 By going first you will lose.

 To start a differently-configured game in the same session, create a `Config` instance in the browser console, passing the parameter you wish to set directly &mdash; e.g.: